Rajspeaks/Rajspeaks/README.md

 <h2>About me:</h2>

+A Techie as Geeky Nerd!
-A Tech-enthusiast Geeky Nerd, focused on learning Web Developing, Infosec & Network Security, Cloud Computing & an ardent of Machine Learning!
+Focused on learning Web Developing, a fervent of Creative Designing for web,  Infosec & Network Security enthusiast, Cloud-DevOps practitioner & an ardent of Machine Learning!
 Trying to upgrade myself daily with new skills!
+Out of that I'm a movie-buff, book-worm & a hobbyist blogger, occational mobile-clicker (Not a Photographer!), stuck in retro music!
+Passionate Visionary!

 <h3>Education: </h3>

-Graduated in Bachelor of Computer Application from Netaji Subhash Engineering College, West Bengal, India.
+Graduated in Bachelor of Computer Application from Netaji Subhash Engineering College, West Bengal, India.(2016-2019)
 <br>
-Pursuing Master of Computer Application from Heritage Institute of Technology, West Bengal, India.
+Pursuing Master of Computer Application from Heritage Institute of Technology, West Bengal, India.(2019-2022)

 <img src="https://github.com/Rajspeaks/Rajspeaks/blob/main/tenor.gif" height=250 width=270>
 <br>

-A Hobbyist Technophile blogger.
-Fountainhead of <a href="https://thetechlearner.wordpress.com"> TheTechLearner </a> & <a href="hackitalki.home.blog"> HackiTalki </a>
+A Technophile blogger to become the Fountainhead of <a href="https://thetechlearner.wordpress.com"> TheTechLearner </a> & <a href="hackitalki.home.blog"> HackiTalki </a>

 <br>
 <p align="center">